Indonesia's Legal System

 Force Majeure

-There are two types of Force Majeure, (i) absolute and (ii) relative.
-The former entails the complete inability of the debtor to deliver the performance due to the Force Majeure.
+There are two types of force majeure: (i) absolute; and (ii) relative.
+The former entails the complete inability of the debtor to deliver the performance due to the force majeure.
 The latter, on the other hand, entails the ability to deliver the performance, but with extraordinary cost and effort.

-There are identifiable characteristics of force majeure that are widely accepted, which are: (i) an unforeseeable event; (ii) removes the liability from the debtor; (iii) no bad faith intended; (iv) no intention from the debtor; (v) the event obstructs the performance of contractual obligation; and (vi) the event is beyond the debtors or anyone’s control.
+Additionally, there are identifiable characteristics of force majeure that are widely accepted, which are: (i) an unforeseeable event; (ii) removes the liability from the debtor; (iii) no bad faith intended; (iv) no intention from the debtor; (v) the event obstructs the performance of the contractual obligation; and (vi) the event is beyond the debtors or anyone’s control.

 Cessation of Contract